-During the 2018-2019 school year, our staff took the first steps in developing a more positive academic and behavioral environment for everyone at Edgewood Elementary.
+Two years ago our staff took the first steps in developing a more positive academic and behavioral environment for everyone at Edgewood Elementary.
 As a staff and student body, we have devoted much time over the last year collaborating on the details of a School-wide Positive Behavioral Intervention and Support (PBIS) Program, which was fully implemented on the first day of the 2019-2020 school year.
 The purpose of the PBIS initiative is to establish and maintain effective school environments that maximize academic achievement and behavioral competence of all learners at Edgewood Elementary.
 This competence is gained as a result of school personnel and families working together to provide a continuum of support for all learners.
 Several key elements of PBIS are:

 - A common purpose and a positive approach to discipline

 - A clear set of positive expectations and behaviors

 - Procedures for teaching and encouraging expected behaviors